nguray/VcSharpSDLTetris/README.md

 # VcSharpSDLTetris
-Tetris for C# Using SDL2
+Tetris in C# Using SDL2